pengtaoxie/pengtaoxie.github.io/index.md

 ## News
+* 2020/6/17.
+I will serve as an area chair of AAAI 2021.
+* 2020/6/17.
+I will serve as an area chair of IJCAI 2021.
+* 2020/6/15.
+I am awarded an Amazon AWS Research Award.
+Thank you AWS!
+* 2020/6/1.
+I am awarded a Tencent AI-Lab Faculty Award.
+Thank you Tencent AI-Lab!
+* 2020/5/1.
+I am awarded a Tencent WeChat Faculty Award.
+Thank you WeChat!
 * 2019/9/10.
 Our work on specific and shared causal relation modeling is accepted by NeurIPS 2019.
 * Invited talks at UCLA, UCSD, Columbia, NYU, Johns Hopkins, Geogia Tech, University of Wisconsin-Madison, UMass Amherst.
 * 2018/12/18.
 Our work on ellipse detection of optic disc-and-cup boundary in fundus image is accepted by the IEEE International Symposium on Biomedical Imaging.